-- 1.2 St Paul's School is an inclusive school in which each pupil is motivated to acquire both skills for life and a love of learning. - 1.3 As a school with a distinctive Christian ethos we welcome applications from Christians as well as those of another faith or set of beliefs.
-We all all parents who apply for a place for their child(ren) in the school to respect this ethos and its importance for the school community. - 1.4 The Governing Body is committed to show care, love and respect to all people, and to safeguard and promote the welfare of the pupils and staff of the school. - 1.5 St Paul's Voluntary Aided Church of England Primary School provides an education for pupils of statutory school age (that is 5 to 11 years of age) and, in an Early Years Unit (Reception and Nursery), for pupils younger than the statutory school age. - 1.6 The Governing Body of St Paul's School is the Admissions Authority for the school. - 1.7 The admissions number for St. Paul's School is 35. - 1.8 There are 35 places available each year for children of Reception age.
+- 1.1 St Paul's School was established in 1862 to serve Almighty God and the community by providing, within a biblical Christian ethos, a broad balanced and engaging learning experience. - 1.2 St Paul's School is an inclusive school in which each pupil is motivated to acquire both skills for life and a love of learning within a caring and supportive environment that encourages each to learn and flourish. - 1.3 As a school with a distinctive Christian ethos we welcome applications from both Christians and those with another faith or set of beliefs. - 1.4 The Governing Body is committed to care for, love, respect, safeguard and promote the well-being of the pupils and staff of the school. - 1.5 St Paul's Voluntary Aided Church of England Primary School provides an education for pupils of statutory school age (that is 5 to 11 years of age) and, in an Early Years Unit (Reception and Nursery), for pupils younger than the statutory school age. - 1.6 The Governing Body of St Paul's School is the Admissions Authority for the school. - 1.7 The admissions number for St. Paul's School is 35. - 1.8 There are 35 places available each year for children of Reception age. - 1.9 A school year begins in September.
+This arrangement follows consultation with the Local Authority and other admission authorities in the city and diocese.

-- 1.9 A school year begins in September.
-This arrangement follows consultation with the Local Authority and other admission authorities in the city and diocese. - 1.10 Priority for admission shall be given to a child(ren) with a Statement of Special Educational Needs or with an Education Health and Care (EHC) plan which names the school.
-If there is greater demand for admission than there are places available the criteria as set out in paragraph 2.9 below will be applied. - 1.11 The parents or carers of a child who is 4 years of age may apply for a place in Reception (the first year of statutory schooling) if their child will be 5 during the same school year. - 1.12 However, a child is not required to start school until he or she has reached compulsory school age following their fifth birthday.
-For summer born children (those born from 1 April to 31 August) that could be a full school year after the point at which they could first be admitted. - 1.13 Those parents or carers of summer born children who feel that their child is not ready to start school in the September following their fourth birthday are entitled to request in writing that: - (1) their child attends part-time until he or she reaches compulsory school age, or - (2) that the date their child is admitted to school is deferred until later in the same academic year; or - (3) that the date of entry is deferred until the term in which their child reaches compulsory school age; or. - (4) that the date their child is admitted to school is deferred until the term after the child reaches compulsory school age. - 1.14 The school will hold any deferred place for a child but parents or carers should be aware that most children benefit from starting school at the beginning of the school year rather than part way through it. - 1.15 A child must start school full-time when he or she reaches compulsory school age.
-Compulsory school age begins on the 31 December, 31

-March or 31 August after the date of a child's fifth birthday, or on it should the date of birth be one of the said dates.
+- 1.10 Priority for admission shall be given to a child(ren) with a Statement of Special Educational Needs or with an Education Health and Care (EHC) plan which names the school.
+If there is greater demand for admission than there are places available the criteria as set out in paragraph 2.9 below will be applied. - 1.11 Parents and carers of a child who is 4 years of age may apply for a place in Reception (the first year of statutory schooling) if their child will be 5 during the same school year. - 1.12 However, a child is not required to start school until he or she has reached compulsory school age following their fifth birthday.
+For summer born children (those born from 1 April to 31 August) that could be a full school year after the point at which they could first be admitted. - 1.13 Parents and carers of summer born children who feel that their child is not ready to start school in the September following their fourth birthday are entitled to request in writing that: - (1) their child attends part-time until he or she reaches compulsory school age, or - (2) that the date their child is admitted to school is deferred until later in the same academic year; or - (3) that the date of entry is deferred until the term in which their child reaches compulsory school age; or. - (4) that the date their child is admitted to school is deferred until the term after the child reaches compulsory school age. - 1.14 The school will hold any deferred place for a child but parents and carers should be aware that most children benefit from starting school at the beginning of the school year rather than part way through it. - 1.15 A child must start school full-time when he or she reaches compulsory school age.
+Compulsory school age begins on the 31 December, 31 March or 31 August after the date of a child's fifth birthday, or on it should the date of birth be one of the said dates.